Transgender history: Ottoman Empire

-Central Asia
+North Asia

-In Kazakhstan, since 2009, trans people who undergo sterilizing sex reassignment surgery can change gender on legal documents, but have few other rights.

-In Kyrgyzstan, especially since the drafting of discriminatory legislation in 2014, trans people face widespread discrimination in access to work, and such severe and widespread violence that many move to Russia.
-In Uzbekistan, too, trans people are often beaten, raped, or murdered, though laws adopted by the Soviets in the 1980s under Western pressure enable a few Uzbeks to transition.

-Trans people also face harassment in Tajikistan, where reportedly just three reassignment surgeries were performed between 2006 and 2016, and Turkmenistan, a repressive state notorious for violating human rights.
+Early Russian ethnographers observed that Chukchi shamans in Siberia were sometimes said to be called by mystical forces to engage in a form of ritualized homosexual relations with other men.
+This ritual typically involved a gender change — a religious ceremony that, it was believed, transformed a shaman's genitalia into that of a female.
+After the change, the shaman might dress in women's clothing and behave in feminine ways.
+He was then believed to "lose" masculine traits like hunting skill, and instead take on "feminine" traits, like healing and nurturing.
+Some of these shamans would take male lovers, and could even marry other men, and the shaman would take on a "wifely" role.
+Homosexual relations outside of this specialized role were reportedly not tolerated.

 East Asia

 China

-Eunuchs (who existed in China since 4000 years ago, were imperial servants by 3000 years ago, and were common as civil servants by the time of the Qing dynasty until a century ago) have sometimes been viewed as a third sex, or a transgender practice, and Chinese histories have often expressed the relationship of a ruler to his officials in the terms of a male relationship to females.
+Eunuchs existed in China over 3000 years ago.
+They were imperial servants and common as civil servants from the time of the Qin dynasty until a century ago.
+Eunuchs have sometimes been viewed as a third sex or a transgender practice, and Chinese histories have often expressed the relationship of a ruler to his officials in the terms of a male relationship to females.

 Cross-gender behavior has long been common in Chinese theatre, especially in dan roles, since at least the Ming and Qing dynasties.
 Today, Jin Xing is a well-known entertainer and trans woman.

 In the mid-1930s, after Yao Jinping's father went missing during the war with Japan, the 19-year-old reported having lost all feminine traits and become a man (and was said to have an Adam's apple and flattened breasts) and left to find him; the event was widely reported on by the press.
 Du He, who wrote an account of it, insisted Yao did become a man, and Yao has been compared to both Lili Elbe (who underwent sex reassignment in the same decade) and Hua Mulan (a mythical wartime crossdresser).

 In the 1950s, doctors in Taiwan forced Xie Jianshun, an intersex man, to undergo male-to-female sex reassignment surgery; Taiwanese press compared the former soldier to Christine Jorgensen, who had sought out surgery, and the decade-long media frenzy over Xie led to increased coverage of intersex and transgender people in general.

 In the 1990s, transgender studies was established as an academic discipline.
 Transgender people are considered a "sexual minority" in China, where widespread transphobia means trans people face discrimination in accessing housing, education, work, and healthcare.
 China requires trans people to get the consent of their families before sex reassignment surgery, leading many to buy hormones on the black market and attempt surgeries on themselves.

+On October 31, 2024, a Chinese transgender woman was approved by Changli county people's court in Qinhuangdao to receive 60,000 yuan (£6,552) in compensation from a hospital that gave her electroshock conversion treatment against her will.
+This was the first time any transgender person in China won a legal challenge against the use of electroshock conversion treatment.